sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 ---@return exitcode? exitcode
 function io.close(file) end
 ```
-Types for an alias can span multiple lines and be commented with `#`.
+String literals for an alias can be put on multiple lines and commented with `#`.
 ```lua
 ---@alias popenmode
 ---| '"r"' # Read data from this program by `file`.